System Design Space

 F-beta score

-When: When missing a positive case is more expensive than triggering an extra alert.
+When: missing a positive case costs more than an extra alert, and you want that baked straight into the metric.

 It lets you intentionally increase recall weight through the beta parameter.